-- 2. Aliens precluded by the Immigration and Nationality Act from establishing residence in the United States are those with B, C, D, F, H, J, and L visas.
+2. Aliens precluded by the Immigration and Nationality Act from establishing residence in the United States are those with B, C, D, F, H, J, and L visas.
 However, students can be admitted if their visa extends beyond the last day of the semester in which they wish to enroll.

+Prior approval by the Dean of

 Prior approval by the Dean of Admissions must be gained in order to enroll in successive semesters.

-- 3. Those holding Resident

-Immigrant visas are not

-foreign students.
-They are

-residents with all the

-privileges and

-responsibilities of other

-- residents.

-C. Foreign students enrolled on Student Visas are required to be full-time students (12 units).
+- Those holding Resident Immigrant visas are not foreign students.
+They are residents with all the privileges and responsibilities of other residents. - C. Foreign students enrolled on Student Visas are required to be full-time students (12 units).